 As you might guess, there are penalties for submitting late or incorrect forms, and the employer also has to pay Class 1A National Insurance Contributions on the value of all benefits provided by 19 July.

-Certain benefits can be taxed though PAYE, or “payrolled”, provided you register to do this before the start of the tax year, but P11ds are still required at the year end to enable you to pay the Class 1A NICs.
+Certain benefits can be taxed through PAYE, or “payrolled”, provided you register to do this before the start of the tax year, however, P11ds are still required at the year-end to enable you to pay the Class 1A NICs.

-But before you get involved with benefits, talk to us about the tax implications of what you are planning to do – for example, choosing the wrong company car package can have massive unanticipated tax consequences for the unwary and uninformed employer!
-Let us help you create an attractive and tax-efficient employee benefit package.
+But before you get involved with benefits, talk to us about the tax implications of what you are planning to do.